P01 - Melanie Brinkmann

 Mechanistic insights into modulation of type I interferon transcription by tegument proteins of cytomegalovirus and its impact on viral transcription

-To answer these questions we are applying multiple tools including chromatin immunoprecipitation sequencing (ChIP-Seq), RNA-Seq, genomic manipulation, and sophisticated imaging analysis in appropriate infection models.
+To answer these questions we are applying multiple tools including chromatin immunoprecipitation sequencing (ChIP-Seq), RNA-Seq, genomic manipulation of the host cell and viruses as well as sophisticated imaging analysis in appropriate infection models.

 This broad spectrum of techniques is only possible thanks to the close cooperation within DEEP-DV.